What's On Tap at The Halles This Spring: Sip & Shop, Design Stars, Food, Music and More

 The Halles' lineup of events for the Round Top Spring 2024 Antiques + Design Show is nothing short of spectacular.

-The Spring 2024 Round Top Antiques & Design Show — March 16 through 30 at The Halles — sees the seventh iteration of the PaperCity and Round Top Publishers event space and design, art, fashion, and foodie Mecca take off, with its nine Halles, hospitality pavilion, and tented spaces filled with unique purveyors and exciting happenings.
+The Spring 2024 Round Top Antiques + Design Show — with events running March 16 through 30 at The Halles — sees the seventh iteration of the PaperCity and Round Top Publishers event space and design, art, fashion and foodie mecca take off, with its nine Halles, hospitality pavilion and tented spaces filled with unique purveyors and exciting happenings.

 The list of vendors for the Sip & Shop is unrivaled and this event remains a perennial must-shop.
-No tickets are necessary to shop this season’s lineup, which includes: Beck Bags, CG Jackets NY, D Heart D, JADEtribe, Katharine Story, Kelly K Designs, Kneaded Fashion, La Lo Lo Clothing, Laura Elizabeth Jewelry, Madi Pearl, Shapeau, The Vault by Cosmo Gypsy, Via Mitchell
+No tickets are necessary to shop this season’s lineup, which includes: Beck Bags, CG Jackets NY, D Heart D, JADEtribe, Katharine Story, Kelly K Designs, Kneaded Fashion, La Lo Lo Clothing, Laura Elizabeth Jewelry, Madi Pearl, Shapeau, The Vault by Cosmo Gypsy and Via Mitchell.

-Texas-raised fashion designer Lela Rose will also present her Round Top-appropriate Lela Rose Ranch collection March 24 – 27 with a personal appearance by Lela Rose March 25 and 26.
+Texas-raised fashion designer Lela Rose will also present her Round Top-appropriate Lela Rose Ranch collection from March 24 through March 27 with a personal appearance by Lela Rose March 25 and March 26.
 Also notable are two returning bijoux ladies: Heather Benjamin nomadic jewelry and Covet Aspen modern jewelry.

 Then there’s one of Texas’ most celebrated new brands: Lizzy Chesnut Bentley’s City Boots for the urbane cowgirl.
 Rounding out the fashion-forward scene: Round Top-tested Nashville Makers, starring custom millinery by A. Botts Willis and her merry band; and Tonya Hawkes artistic handbags and home goods.
 Then Pata Lifestyle handbags, handmade in Argentina, give back to early breast cancer detection.
 Discover Mamadou’s African artifacts and trade beads to make a bold global fashion statement.

-Snap up a ticket for the designer/foodie event of the Spring Show Sunday, March 24, 6 – 9 pm, PaperCity and Benjamin Moore Designer Dinner by A Fare Extraordinaire; break out your caftan for “A Night in Marrakech” with Martyn Lawrence Bullard and Kathryn Ireland (tickets $225).
-Toast and mingle with the designers again Monday, March 25, 5 – 6:30 pm, with cocktails and book signings of Star Style: Interiors of Martyn Lawrence Bullard and Kathryn M. Ireland: A Life in Design.
-On Tuesday, March 26, 5 – 9 pm, The Halles’ signature Sip & Shop unfolds, an elevated pop-up bazaar with jewelry, custom-made fashion, accessories, and more, sponsored by Nan & Co.
+Snap up a ticket for the designer/foodie event of the Spring Show Sunday, March 24 from 6 pm to 9 pm, PaperCity and Benjamin Moore Designer Dinner by A Fare Extraordinaire; break out your caftan for “A Night in Marrakech” with Martyn Lawrence Bullard and Kathryn Ireland (tickets $225).
+Toast and mingle with the designers again on Monday, March 25 from 5 pm to 6:30 pm, with cocktails and book signings of Star Style: Interiors of Martyn Lawrence Bullard and Kathryn M. Ireland: A Life in Design.
+On Tuesday, March 26 from 5 pm to 9 pm, The Halles’ signature Sip & Shop unfolds, an elevated pop-up bazaar with jewelry, custom-made fashion, accessories and more, sponsored by Nan & Co.
 Properties – Andrea Riebeling.
-Get your Western on Wednesday, March 27, 6 – 9 pm, A. Botts Willis and Nashville Makers night with musical guest Boo Ray (tickets $65).
+Get your Western on Wednesday, March 27 from 6 pm to 9 pm, A. Botts Willis and Nashville Makers night with musical guest Boo Ray (tickets $65).

-Spring 2024 Round Top Antiques + Design Show at The Halles, March 16 – 30.
-For more info, dates, and details, visit here.
+Spring 2024 Round Top Antiques + Design Show at The Halles, March 16 through March 30.
+For more info, dates and details, visit here.

 2024 Spring Antiques Show | March 14 – 31